-- ALWAYS check the equipment for loosened threads or bolts before starting. - DO NOT use the equipment for any purpose other than its intended purposes or applications.
+- ALWAYS check the generator for loosened threads or bolts before starting. - NEVER use the generator for any purpose other than its intended purposes or applications.

-- This equipment should only be operated by trained and qualified personnel 18 years of age and older. - Whenever necessary, replace nameplate, operation and safety decals when they become difficult read. - Manufacturer does not assume responsibility for any accident due to equipment modifications.
-Unauthorized equipment modification will void all warranties.

-- NEVER use accessories or attachments that are not recommended by MQ Power for this equipment.
-Damage to the equipment and/or injury to user may result. - ALWAYS know the location of the nearest fire extinguisher.
+- This generator should only be operated by trained and qualified personnel 18 years of age and older. - Whenever necessary, replace nameplate, operation and safety decals when they become difficult to read. - Manufacturer does not assume responsibility for any accident due to equipment modifications.
+Unauthorized modification of the generator will void all warranties. - NEVER use accessories or attachments that are not recommended by MQ Power for this generator.
+Damage to the generator and/or injury to the user may result. - ALWAYS know the location of the nearest fire extinguisher.

-ALWAYS know the location of the nearest first aid kit.
+■ ALWAYS know the location of the nearest first aid kit.

-ALWAYS know the location of the nearest

-phone or keep a phone on the job site.
-Also, know the phone numbers of the nearest ambulance, doctor and fire department.
+■ ALWAYS know the location of the nearest phone or keep a phone on the job site.
+Also, know the phone numbers of the nearest ambulance, doctor, and fire department.
 This information will be invaluable in the case of an emergency.